TIMOTHY

 COUNTY LIBRARIES: - 1998

-estimating the loss rate of materials at each library in the Montgomery County
+validate a sampling plan for estimating the loss rate of materials at each

-public library system.
-This included providing sampling error estimates for
+library in the Montgomery County public library system.
+This included providing

-each individual library in the public library system as well as an overall
+sampling error estimates for each individual library in the public library

-county sampling error estimate.
+system as well as an overall county sampling error estimate.

 REAL ESTATE